- Student Support Services

 How long will it take to secure a tutoring appointment?

-Tutoring requests will be received and scheduled by Tutoring Center staff, Monday – Friday, 8:30am-4:00pm.
-Once your request has been received, you will get a response no later than the next day.
+Tutoring requests will be received and scheduled by Tutoring Center staff, Monday – Thursday, 8:30am-4:00pm and Friday, 8:30am-12:30pm.
+Once your request has been received, you will get a response no later than the next business day.

 When will tutoring be available?